openhab-scripters/openhab-helper-libraries/README.md

 ### Quick Start Guide
 <ul>

 - Since JSR223 is still under development, it is best to use a current testing or snapshot release of openHAB.
-More importantly, there are breaking changes in the API, so at least OH snapshot 1319 or milestone M3 are required to use these modules. *Note: There is a [branch](https://github.com/OH-Jython-Scripters/openhab2-jython/tree/original_(%3C%3D2.3)) holding an older version of this repo with reduced functionality.*
+More importantly, there are breaking changes in the API, so at least OH snapshot 1319 or milestone M3 are required to use these modules. *(Note: there is a [branch](https://github.com/OH-Jython-Scripters/openhab2-jython/tree/original_(%3C%3D2.3)) holding an older version of this repo with reduced functionality.)*
 - Install the [Experimental Rule Engine](https://www.openhab.org/docs/configuration/rules-ng.html) add-on.
 - Review the [JSR223 Jython documentation](https://www.openhab.org/docs/configuration/jsr223-jython.html).
 - Turn on debugging for org.eclipse.smarthome.automation (`log:set DEBUG org.eclipse.smarthome.automation` in Karaf).
 Leave this on for setup and testing, but you may want to set to WARN when everything is setup.